fncnt/librna-sys/README.md

 # librna-sys

-This crate provides low-level `Rust` bindings to [`libRNA/RNAlib/viennaRNA`](https://www.tbi.univie.ac.at/RNA/).
+This crate provides low-level `Rust` bindings to [`libRNA/RNAlib/ViennaRNA`](https://www.tbi.univie.ac.at/RNA/).

 ## Current State

 `librna-sys` is **highly experimental** and provides **unsafe low-level bindings**.
 It's possible that building or linking does not work reliably.
-This crate was only tested on Linux but macOS might work as well.
+This crate was only tested on Linux but macOS should work as well.

 ## Prerequisites